 Take this time to reassess where you want to take your career, starting by setting some short-term goals to achieve over the next 3 months.
 Some examples might include:

 “In three months, I want to have learned how to use [a particular computer system] and use it day-to-day without needing support.”

-“In three months, I want to have been to three different networking events and built my contact base on LinkedIn by [x] people.”
+“In three months, I want to have built my contact base on LinkedIn by [x] people.”

-“In three months, I want to have started a new job which gives me more flexibility than my current job.”
+“In three months, I want to have started a new job which is more rewarding than my current job.”